 If you like brownies in the form of cookies, here’s a recipe that lives up to its name.
-It’s called Chocolate Brownie Mounds and I found it in the “User Submitted Recipe” area of the Hershey’s Cookie Exchange site (and pasted below for easy access!).
+It’s called Chocolate Brownie Mounds, and I found it in a collection of recipes using Hershey’s chocolate.

 This recipe originally called for margarine, but you don’t have to use it.
 Cookies made with margarine are often softer, a characteristic you probably want in a brownie type cookie, but a lot of bakers don’t keep margarine around.
 For this recipe, I used unsalted butter plus an extra pinch of salt to make up for what was in the margarine.
 For kicks, I may try it with tub style I Can’t Believe it’s Butter to see if I can get the insides even softer without getting the trans-fats from margarine.